In a job interview I was once asked, “What is the difference between leadership and management?”

 This has stuck in my brain ever since.
 It is true in many contexts and not just in the business since.

 Management Isn’t Bad

-We need to get things done.
+We all need to get things done.
 We’ve all be part of organizations that lacked good management.
-Things seem only get done by accident.
-The people in charge are waiting to be told what to do.
-Even when there is explicit instructions, no one is following through.
+Things seemed to only get done by accident.
+The people involved were just waiting to be told what to do.
+Even when there were explicit instructions, no one followed through.

 We need to get stuff done, not just think or talk about getting stuff done.

 Why Leadership Is Important